 Lady Land: Not only have women supplanted men in all remotely dangerous or strenuous occupations, but by the time of Yoshimune they have also almost entirely sidelined men in rulership and administrative positions.

-A Match Made in Stockholm: Subverted when Arikoto learns that the Shogun in whose name who he was effectively kidnapped and forced to abandon his vocation was as much a prisoner as he is.
+A Match Made in Stockholm: Subverted when Arikoto learns that the Shogun in whose name who he was effectively kidnapped and forced to abandon his vocation is as much a prisoner as he is.
 And possibly even more of a victim.
+The affection that develops between them is more solidarity in shared misfortune than a captive falling for his captor.

 Modest Royalty: Shogun Yoshimune.
-When one uses the gift of ornate robes as an excuse to dismiss a privy councillor and is known to meet with high officials in what amounts to her pyjamas it is hard to describe a ruler as anything else.
+When one uses the gift of ornate robes as an excuse to dismiss a privy councillor, is known to meet with high officials in what amounts to her pyjamas, and continues to issue edicts while in labor it is hard to describe a ruler as anything else.

 Oh Crap: When Shogun Yoshimune informs her childhood friend and longtime retainer Hisamichi of her intent to replace all the privy councillors with a single intermediary to serve as a go-between between her and both the councillors and "that troublesome lot in the Inner Chambers," the latter could only giggle at first.